 - Inefficient distribution channels can affect the customer experience as customers expect fast delivery times (from 1-3 hours after shopping to same-day shipping)

-Marketplaces are channels that bring various sellers and customers to one place.
-This is a preferred channel by many shoppers as it acts as a one-stop shop where they can purchase products in different categories (such as electronics, jewelry, and home appliances) all in one place.
+Marketplaces are platforms that connect multiple sellers with potential buyers.
+Many customers shopping on marketplaces since it acts as a one-stop shop where they can purchase products in different categories (such as electronics, jewelry, and home appliances).
 A study found that 50% of power shoppers (people who value their time and dislike shopping) do their shopping through marketplaces.
 On top of that, 83% of power shoppers say it’s a convenient way to shop as they can get everything they need in one place and it has better delivery options.

 With marketplaces, there are different options for different businesses.
 There are: